mantidproject/mantid/docs/source/algorithms/SCDCalibratePanels-v1.rst

 Description
 -----------

-This algorithm calibrates sets of Rectangular Detectors in one instrument.
-The initial path, time offset,panel widths, panel heights, panel locations and orientation are all adjusted so the error in q positions from the theoretical q positions is minimized.
-Also, there are optimize options that take into account sample position and the need for rigid rotations.
+This algorithm calibrates panels of Rectangular Detectors in one instrument.
+The initial path, panel widths, panel heights, panel locations and orientation are all adjusted so the error in q positions from the theoretical q positions is minimized.

 Some features:

 1) The results can be saved to an ISAW-like DetCal file or in an xml file that can be used with the LoadParameter algorithm.

-2) There are several output tables indicating the results of the fit
+2) There are several output workspaces indicating the results of the fit

-   a. params Workspaces contains the results from fitting for each bank and for L1
+   a.
+Workspaces beginning with 'params' contains the results from fitting for each bank and for L1.

-      * XShift, YShift,and ZShift are in meters
+      * XShift, YShift,and ZShift are in meters.

       * XRotate, YRotate, and ZRotate are in degrees.

-   b. fit Workspaces plot the differences in the calculated and theoretical Q vectors for each bank
+   b.
+Workspaces beginning with 'fit' contain the differences in the calculated and theoretical Q vectors for each peak.

-   d.
+   c.
 ColFilename contains the calculated and theoretical column for each peak.
-To plot use python script in scripts/SCDCalibratePanelsResults.py
+Each spectra is labeled by the bank.
+To plot use python script, SCDCalibratePanelsResults.py

-   e.
+   d.
 RowFilename contains the calculated and theoretical row for each peak.
-To plot use python script in scripts/SCDCalibratePanelsResults.py
+Each spectra is labeled by the bank.
+To plot use python script, SCDCalibratePanelsResults.py

-   f.
+   e.
 TofFilename contains the calculated and theoretical TOF for each peak.
+Each spectra is labeled by the bank.